XOMA Corporation (XOMA)'s Financial Results Comparing With Hepion Pharmaceuticals Inc. (NASDAQ:HEPA) | New Business Observer

 Liquidity

-XOMA Corporation’s Current Ratio and Quick Ratio are 7.2 and 7.2 respectively.
-The Current Ratio and Quick Ratio of its competitor Hepion Pharmaceuticals Inc. are 0.6 and 0.6 respectively.
-XOMA Corporation therefore has a better chance of paying off short and long-term obligations compared to Hepion Pharmaceuticals Inc.
+XOMA Corporation has a Current Ratio of 7.2 and a Quick Ratio of 7.2.
+Competitively, Hepion Pharmaceuticals Inc.’s Current Ratio is 0.6 and has 0.6 Quick Ratio.
+XOMA Corporation’s better ability to pay short and long-term obligations than Hepion Pharmaceuticals Inc.

 Insider & Institutional Ownership

-Roughly 52.8% of XOMA Corporation shares are owned by institutional investors while 57.5% of Hepion Pharmaceuticals Inc. are owned by institutional investors.
-9.6% are XOMA Corporation’s share owned by insiders.
-Competitively, Hepion Pharmaceuticals Inc. has 5.9% of it’s share owned by insiders.
+XOMA Corporation and Hepion Pharmaceuticals Inc. has shares held by institutional investors as follows: 52.8% and 57.5%.
+Insiders held roughly 9.6% of XOMA Corporation’s shares.
+Competitively, Hepion Pharmaceuticals Inc. has 5.9% of it’s share held by insiders.

 Performance